Updated Spring 2021

 3. Light Green (Low-VOC)

-Cork like wood has a natural odor (terpenes).
+Cork, like wood, has naturally occurring odorants.
 But with cork flooring, a resin (glue) is used to press and bind all the small pieces of cork together into flat sheets.

-I have seen polyurethane glues used which I find to have strong offgassing that persists.
+I have seen polyurethane glues used (which I find to have strong offgassing that persists), polyethylene, and formaldehyde binders.
 Polyvinyl acetate can also be added.

 In theory, you can heat press cork like they do with some insulation, but this is not how cork flooring is made.
 That only works with insulation.